 Requesting Permission from the UUA

-UUA Books: To request permission to reprint printed material for which the UUA owns the copyright, please read follow the guidelines on the UUA Publications page.
+UUA Books: To request permission to reprint printed material for which the UUA owns the copyright, please read follow the guidelines by UUA Publications.

-UUA Hymns: If you’re looking to reproduce a hymn from one of our hymnals please contact worshipweb [at] uua [dot] org for assistance.
+UUA Hymns: If you’re looking to reproduce a hymn from one of our hymnals please contact firstname.lastname@example.org for assistance.
+(Please allow 2-3 business days for a response.)
 We will handle your request if the UUA holds the copyright.
 We can also provide spreadsheets of contact information for the copyright holders represented in the hymnals and blanket permissions for UUA-copyrighted music and readings, on request.

 What’s a Congregation to Do?

 At this point, many congregations are opting to avoid the copyright issues by editing out readings, hymns, anthems, projected images, etc. from their videos and podcasts.
 They are choosing to reproduce only the content that is original to the worship such as sermons and meditations written by their worship leaders.